 What is mean by communication?

 Exchanging the data between two systems is termed as communication.
-Datas can be anything and in any form – they could be written/spoken words, in form of media like audio/video.
+Data can be anything and in any form – they could be written/spoken words, in form of media like audio/video.
 But what does communication between two microcontrollers mean?
-Its simple!
+It is simple!
 An exchange of data (bits)!
 There are many protocols for communication (which would be discussed later) but all of them are based on either serial communication or parallel communication.

 Types of communication

 - It will send one byte at a time (8-bits).

 - It sends one bit at a time.

 There are two methods of Serial Communication.